Chesterfield Child Support Attorneys

 At Galmiche Law Firm, P.C., we well-versed in how the state of Missouri assesses and determines child support.
 In these cases, our award-winning Chesterfield child support lawyer is ready to listen to your concerns and ensure that the court is thoroughly informed of any factors that should be addressed before handing down a child support determination.

 You do not have to approach this process without a proven legal advocate on your side.
 Contact Galmiche Law Firm, P.C. for a free, in-person consultation with child support lawyer in Missouri.

-How Does Custody Affect Child Support in Missouri?
+How Does Missouri Calculate Child Support ?

 Modifying or Terminating Child Support

 Child support orders are meant to sustain a family for the foreseeable future, but they are not set in stone.
 If there is a dramatic change in a family or parent's circumstances, they can re-approach the court to seek a modification of child support—or ask that it be terminated altogether.

 Grounds for child support modification or termination can include:

 - Dramatic change in the health of a parent or child